Did Prince Harry Really Veto One Of Meghan Markle's Friends From The Wedding List?

 It’s unclear if Millie plans to invite Harry and Meghan to her own wedding, and if the royal couple would actually attend.

-But it’s possible that Duchess Meghan is the bigger person because she didn’t balk when Prince Harry decided to invite his to exes and old friends Chelsy Davy and Cressida Bonas to the big royal function.
+But it’s possible that Meghan is the bigger person because she didn’t balk when Prince Harry decided to invite his to exes and old friends, Chelsy Davy and Cressida Bonas, to the big royal event.
 Both women were invited to the ceremony and the lunch, but not the more intimate evening event.

 Chelsy Davy was said to have been teary on Prince Harry’s big day, thinking that she could have been the next Duchess of Sussex, but Cressida Bonas was said to be mostly concerned she didn’t make a royal faux pas.